Public Service & Civic Engagement

 Cluster 48 explores political violence, which can include ethnic cleansing and genocide, civil war, riots and pogroms, terrorism and state repression, revolution and counter-revolution, extra-legal warfare, and more, affects communities in every corner of the globe.
 This cluster probes the causes, dynamics, and consequences of political violence.

-You can find out more about the Clusters at the workshop on the First Year curriculum at your Orientation session, and your summer New Student Advisor can work with you to get you enrolled in Cluster 80 or Cluster 48.
+You can find out more about the Clusters at the workshop on the First Year curriculum at your Orientation session, and your summer New Student Advisor can work with you to get you enrolled in Cluster 80, Cluster 48, or Cluster 10.

 Affiliated Student Organizations